Brandishing a Weapon or Firearm – California Penal Code 417

-There are a variety of strategies our criminal defense lawyers can use to defend you against brandishing a weapon charges.
-Each case has its own unique facts and will need to closely examined in order to determine a plan.
+There are a variety of strategies our criminal defense lawyers can use to defend you against brandishing weapon charges.
+Each case has its unique facts and must be closely examined to determine a plan.

 Remember legal definition above states “except in self-defense.”
-We might be able to argue you were lawfully defending yourself of another person.
-California’s self-defense laws state you are allowed to use self-defense as long as you had a reasonable belief you or someone else was in imminent harm and no more force than necessary was used to defend yourself against the harm.
+We might be able to argue you were lawfully defending yourself from another person.
+California's self-defense laws state you are allowed to use self-defense as long as you had a reasonable belief you or someone else was in imminent harm, and no more force than necessary was used to defend yourself against the damage.

 Again, the legal definition above states the prosecutor has to prove you “drew or exhibited the weapon in a rude, angry, or threatening manner.”
-We might be able to make a reasonable argument you display of the deadly weapon wasn’t actually threatening or your conduct was just misunderstood.
+We might be able to make a reasonable argument your display of the deadly weapon wasn't threatening, or your conduct was just misunderstood.